Form, fit and function: In the Code of Federal Regulations - US Government

 Form The form of a commodity is defined by its configuration (including the geometrically measured configuration), material, and material properties that uniquely characterize it.
 For software, the form means the design, logic flow, and algorithms.

 Fit The fit of a commodity is defined by its ability to physically interface or connect with or become an integral part of another commodity.
 For software, the fit is defined by its ability to interface or connect with a defense article.

 Function The function of a commodity is the action or actions it is designed to perform.
-For software, the function means the action or actions the software performs directly related to a defense article or as a standalone application.
+For software, the function means the actions the software performs directly related to a defense article or as a standalone application.